 We accept the following items:

-Paper (lined & unlined) • Paper pads/tablets • Stationary • Drawing or painting paper • Colored papers-origami, construction & cover stock • Rolls of paper (drawing, craft, contact, wallpaper) • Newsprint-unprinted • Computer paper • Calendars • Wall paper & sample books • Graph paper • Maps • Stickers • Posters • Photos • Postcards • Greeting cards • Mat board • Chip board • Foam core • Tubes • Gift boxes
+Paper (lined & unlined) • Paper pads/tablets • Stationary • Drawing or painting paper • Colored papers-origami, construction & cover stock • Rolls of paper (drawing, craft, contact, wallpaper - no partially used gift wrap rolls, sealed only) • Newsprint-unprinted • Computer paper • Calendars • Wall paper sample books • Graph paper • Maps • Stickers • Posters • Photos • Postcards • Greeting cards • Mat board • Chip board • Foam core • Tubes • Gift boxes

-Craft tools • Wicks • Wax • Candles (only new and in package or clean jars with wax removed) • Cork • Pipe Cleaners • Foam blocks • Baskets • Ribbons • Cookie cutters • Faux floral • Flags • Fans • Game/puzzle pieces • Glitter/confetti • Twine/string • Unused/clean medical Supplies • Molds • Doilies • Small toys • Glass jars with lids (clean and with labels removed) • Marbles • Musical instruments • Tools for construction • Sandpaper • Educational materials • Costumes • Costume jewelry • Beads & findings • Ceramic • Empty thread spools • Tennis/racket balls • Vinyl • Peg boards • Inner tubes • Storage Containers (clean and sturdy) • Drafting boards & tables • Scrapbook supplies • Cardboard tubes • Magnets • Circuit boards
+Craft tools • Cork • Pipe Cleaners • Foam blocks • Baskets • Ribbons • Cookie cutters • Faux floral • Flags • Fans • Game/puzzle pieces • Glitter/confetti • Twine/string • Unused/clean medical Supplies • Molds • Doilies • Small toys • Glass jars with lids (clean and with labels removed) • Marbles • Musical instruments • Tools for construction • Sandpaper • Educational materials • Costumes • Costume jewelry • Beads & findings • Ceramic • Empty thread spools • Tennis/racket balls • Vinyl • Peg boards • Inner tubes • Storage Containers (clean and sturdy) • Drafting boards & tables • Scrapbook supplies • Cardboard tubes • Magnets • Circuit boards

 Brushes • Art paints & pigments • Colored pencils • Fabric dyes • Pens, markers, crayons, chalk, pastels • Table looms • Ceramic glazes • Wax • Stained glass supplies (glass sheets must be safely packaged in cardboard and labeled with the contents, color/texture/size, no scrap glass or exposed sharp edges),